-This is around that time of the year again when the home ambience is stressful, with study sessions continuing till wee hours of the morning, when TV shows are a strict no and midnight snacking is fun.
-Exams are around the corner and while the exams are just for the kids, the stress is for the entire family.
+This is around that time of the year again when the home ambience is stressful, with study sessions continuing till the wee hours of morning, when TV shows are a strict no and midnight snacking is fun.
+Exams are around the corner and while they are just for the kids, the stress is for the entire family.

-While your child is burying himself/herself in the extensive study load, as a parent it is extremely important that you take care of your child’s health.
-Exam pressure can lead to various health issues like headaches and upset stomach.
+While your child is burying herself in her books, as a parent it is extremely important that you take care of your child’s health.
+Exam pressure can lead to various health issues like headache and upset stomach.
 So, it is mandatory to ensure that your child is eating healthy, and consuming brain-boosting foods that help to improve her memory power.

-Here are some memory-boosting foods that can be very helpful for students this exam season:
+Here are some memory-boosting brain foods that can be very helpful for students this exam season: